-By default, all privately owned public plazas are open to the public day and night, 24 hours.
-Nighttime closing of public plazas is permitted via City Planning Commission authorization.
+By default, all privately owned public plazas are open to the public 24 hours throughout the year.
+Nighttime closing of public plazas is only permitted via City Planning Commission authorization.

 Hours of access: Where a nighttime closing has been authorized, the minimum hours of public access are generally:

 |April 15 to October 31:||7:00 am – 10:00 pm|

 |November 1 to April 14:||7:00 am – 8:00 pm|